-It is therefore good to know how to buy, prepare and cook them properly.
-I’ve also included three tasty recipes.
-Let’s take advantage of the summer crop and get more of them into our diet today!
+You can learn how to buy, prepare and cook them properly.
+Let’s take advantage of them when they are in season and get them into our diet today!

-Click here to learn more of the Health Benefits of Tomatoes.
+Click here to learn more of the Tomatoes and Their Health Benefits

 We want to get the most nutrition from the tomatoes we eat so let’s make sure they are the best tomatoes.